Police: 3-Year-Old Fell From Window, Attacked By Dogs Before Death In Elizabeth, NJ

 ELIZABETH, N.J.
 (CBSNewYork) — Investigators are looking into the death of a 3-year-old boy in Elizabeth, New Jersey.

-According to police, the boy fell from a window before he was attacked and killed by the family dogs.READ MORE: Top 5 Leading Contenders In NYC Mayoral Race Face Off In Debate On CBS2 And CBSN New York
+According to police, the boy fell from a window before he was attacked and killed by the family dogs.READ MORE: Caught On Video: Man Stripped Of His Jewelry At Gunpoint In Bronx Lobby

 Police responded to the home on South 5th Street on Wednesday evening.

-The boy fell from a window at the back of the house and into a fenced yard where two dogs were held, they said.READ MORE: Police: 73-Year-Old Woman's Car Stolen With Lost Dog Luna Inside
+The boy fell from a window at the back of the house and into a fenced yard where two dogs were held, they said.READ MORE: Caught On Video: Panhandler Steals $75 From Woman Who Gave Him $1, Police Say

 A neighbor saw what happened and said she tried to help.